EKQSakke/Fussball/README.md

 	- ✔️Turn limit

 ### Networking:
-- Server not a player
+- ✔️Server not a player
 - Connect with IP
 - Headless server